 A diet rich in antioxidant nutrients can help boost the strength of your immune system.
-Examples of these nutrients include vitamins C & E, beta-carotene which are naturally occurring in plant that have antioxidant properties.
-Easting a diet rich in plant foods is key!
+Examples of these nutrients include vitamins C & E, and beta-carotene which are naturally occurring in plants that have antioxidant properties.
+Eating a diet rich in plant foods is key!

 3. Add zing with zinc